 You will then be asked to hold your breath for a short time.
 The radiologist will

 use the scanner to take images of your lungs while you are holding your breath.
-He
+They

-or she will continue to take images while you breathe in the tracer for a few more
+will continue to take images while you breathe in the tracer for a few more minutes.

-minutes.
 Be careful not to swallow the tracer.
-Swallowing the tracer could affect
+Swallowing the tracer could affect the quality

 After the tracer gas has collected in your lungs, the technologist will remove the

 face mask.
 As you breathe normally, the tracer will gradually leave your lungs.

 Once the scan is done, the IV line will be removed.